Using atscript-db Models

 @arbac.attributefield — each becomes a key in theUserAttrsmap.

-import { AtscriptArbacUserProvider } from '@aooth/arbac-moost/atscript'
+import { AtscriptArbacUserProvider, type ArbacUserTable } from '@aooth/arbac-moost/atscript'

 import { useAuth } from '@aooth/auth-moost'